 Hosting a Native youth program which educates urban Native youth about their cultures and present a venue where youth can create a common bond.
 Native youth are encouraged to share and learn traditional forms of dance, music, drumming and regalia making all with a focus in keeping young Native youth interested, involved and proud of their rich heritage and cultures.

 Educational & Diversity Programs

 From kindergarten to the university-level, Redhawk creates and presents educational programs in the tri-state area.
 Participants enjoy a unique opportunity to address prior notions they may have had about Native Peoples.

 As a result of our work with various educational institutions, we foster awareness about the need for an accurate curriculum, and provide economic opportunities for individual Native American artists and performers.
 We are also proud of our collaborative efforts with corporations and government organizations.
 A few companies that we work with include AT&T, Prudential Insurance, Verizon, J.P.
 Morgan Chase, Lucent Technologies, Viacom, the United States Postal Service, and others.
+See our complete client list.
 We assist in providing cultural diversity programming to accurately represent contemporary Native Americans.
-Click here for more information on educational programs.

 Native American Heritage Celebrations

 Redhawk hosts four of the largest Native American Pow Wows in New York and New Jersey.
 Visitors enjoy Native food, music, dance, crafts, art and traditions.

 Annually our events include over 1,000 Native American artists, performers, and educators from across the Americas and provide a venue for cross-cultural interaction, and the survival of Native American traditions.